What is tax relief?

 Not only does this mean you can make regular charitable donations, not paying tax on them means you’ll be able to afford to give more money and will pay less tax on the reduced salary you receive after the donations have been deducted.

-Gifts made through the Gift Aid scheme are paid net of basic-rate tax (20%), which mean the charity then reclaims the an additional 20% of the balance directly from HMRC.
+When you opt to make a donation through the Gift Aid scheme, your donation is net of tax, which means the charity can reclaim an additional 20% of the balance directly from HMRC.

 Higher-rate taxpayers, who pay 40% tax, can claim the additional 20% tax relief either through their tax return or by contacting their tax office.